silv3rr/pyspy/README.md

 But wait, ppl cry.. "why is this stupid python!
 It will be impossible for me to use".
 Well, there's convenient binaries available for you.
 No messing about with annoying things like special python version 3.12.3.4, modules and virtual env's.
 Just copy the binary and run `spy.py`, done.

-Alternatively there will be docker image and pyspy will also be part of [docker-glftpd](https://github.com/silv3rr/docker-glftpd)'s web interface which offers a complete gl install.

 ## Usage

 Running `./spy` without args starts `--cli` mode (default)